Skip to main content

 In this context, dental implants have emerged as a reliable option for the rehabilitation of partially or fully edentulous patients.
 Cumulative survival rates range from 90% to 96% after 10 years (6).
 Limited evidence supports no significant differences between diabetic and non-diabetic individuals.
 Notably, evidence in this regard is restricted to patients with well-controlled diabetes (7).
 Nevertheless, the increased susceptibility of diabetic patients to periodontitis and infection poses challenges for implant treatment due to pathological bone loss and tooth loss, resulting in both horizontal and vertical volume changes in the alveolar process pre- and post-tooth extraction.
 Adequate bone volume at the ideal prosthetic position is critical to achieving the desired function and aesthetics of implant-supported restorations (8).

 To enhance dental implant therapy by reconstructing deficient alveolar ridges, various bone regenerative techniques have been assessed (913).
-Guided bone regeneration (GBR) is one such technique, which involves a membrane application to prevent non-osteogenic tissues interference in bone regeneration, closely mimicking the natural osteogenesis process (14).
+Guided bone regeneration (GBR) is one such technique, which involves a membrane application to prevent non-osteogenic tissue interference in bone regeneration, closely mimicking the natural osteogenesis process (14).
 GBR can be implemented either before (staged technique) or simultaneously with implant placement (one-stage technique).

-Despite advancements in biomaterials and surgery-related factors, gaps and uncertainties persist, particularly concerning patient-related factors influencing GBR outcomes (8).
+Despite advancements in biomaterials and surgery-related factors, knowledge gaps and uncertainties persist, particularly concerning patient-related factors influencing GBR outcomes (8).
 To address this, a comprehensive synthesis becomes imperative to investigate the current evidence regarding the impact of diabetes on GBR outcomes before or during implant placement.
 Hence, we conducted a systematic review to consolidate the existing evidence on this topic and evaluate its certainty level.

 Focused question

-Is diabetes mellitus associated with reduced vertical and horizontal ridge augmentation in individuals receiving dental implant treatment and GBR?.
+Is diabetes mellitus associated with reduced vertical and horizontal ridge augmentation in individuals receiving dental implant treatment and GBR?

 Materials and methods